Independent Mississippi governor race tracker

 Michael Watson just made the 2027 field less theoretical.

-Watson still has not said "governor," and pretending otherwise would be sloppy.
-But taking himself off the ballot for another secretary of state term while promising he will still be on the ballot is exactly the kind of move that turns bench chatter into a live field-shaping signal.
+Before Watson publicly confirmed a lieutenant-governor run on April 7, taking himself off the ballot for another secretary of state term was exactly the kind of move that turned bench chatter into a live field-shaping signal.

 Primary fallout • 2026-03-11